 Interest and investment income consist of income earned from cash in bank accounts and investments made in marketable debt securities and money market funds.

-Investment (losses) gains, net includes realized gains and losses related to sales of marketable debt securities and/or investments in publicly traded or privately held companies.
+Investment gains, net include gains/losses from sales of marketable debt securities and/or investments in privately held companies.